vedaldi/practical-object-category-recognition/doc/instructions.md

 ## History

+* Used in the Oxford AIMS CDT, 2016-17
 * First used in the Oxford AIMS CDT, 2015-16
-* Replaces the Image Catgorization practical based on hand-crafted features.
+* Replaces the Image Categorization practical based on hand-crafted features.